invoiceninja/invoiceninja.github.io/source/docs/invoices.md

 When a invoice is reversed the payment/s that have been applied to the invoice have a credit generated against them.
 The ledger is also adjusted as follows:

 * The client paid to date amount is reduced by the calculated amount of (invoice balance - invoice amount).
 * A credit is generated for the payments applied to the invoice (invoice balance - invoice amount).
+The original payment record that was linked to the invoice will now be linked to a new credit record.
+* Any credit value that was applied as payment to the invoice is then converted into a new credit record.
 * The client balance is reduced by the invoice balance.
 * The invoice balance is finally set to 0.
 * The invoice status is set to Reversed.